Alpha Mission II: Reception

-In Japan, Game Machine listed Alpha Mission II on their May 1, 1991 issue as being the most-popular arcade game at the time.
+In Japan, Game Machine listed Alpha Mission II as the most popular arcade game of April 1991.
 Since its initial release in arcades, the game has been met with generally positive reception from critics.

 AllGame's Paul Biondich regarded it as a worthy successor to the original Alpha Mission and praised its complex weapon system, crisp graphics and simple controls although Kyle Knight gave the game more mixed outlook, stating that the enemy designs were dated and the aforementioned weapon system was a detriment.
 Consoles Plus' Kaneda Kun and François Hermelin commended the presentation, sound design, playability and original weapon.
 Both Kun and Hermelin noted that the lack of unlimited continues prolongs the title's overall longevity.
 Computer and Video Games' Paul Rand gave positive remarks the visuals for its quality, sound, difficulty and playability.
 Rand also noted that the lack of unlimited continues made it worthwhile.

 GameFan's four reviewers highlighted the visuals, soundtrack, bosses and weapon variety in a positive manner, deeming it to be better than Last Resort but not as good as Viewpoint.
 Both Joypad's Seb and Joystick's Jean-Marc Demoly gave very high praise to the graphics, animations, controls and sound.
 Likewise, Player One's Cyril Drevet commended the animated visuals, weapon system, sound difficulty and playability.
 Sinclair User's John Cook stated that its weapon system required thought to build them at their maximum state and attack enemies.
 Génération 4's Frank Ladoire and Consolemania's Piemarco Rosa highly praised the colorful and detailed graphics, anime-style soundtrack and playability.
 Game Zone's David Wilson reviewed the arcade version, regarding it to be a fun game, noting its weapon system and ability to equip weapons between levels.
 Zero's Doris Stokes also regarded the game to be fun but stated that the amount of action on-screen made it frenetic.

 Nintendo Life's Damien McFerran stated that the Armor weapon system was interesting, praising the bosses but criticized the levels for being repetitive.
 In contrasts, Nintendo World Report's Casey Gibson stated that the power-up system was convoluted power-up system and criticized the level design for being bland.
-Pure Nintendo Magazines Kaelyn Daugherty also stated that the weapon system added variety but criticized certain design aspects.